Georgios-Milis/graph-DBs/README.md

 ```bash
 docker run --name container-name -it -p 8182:8182 janusgraph/janusgraph
 ```
 in some terminal to create a container for the specific database, with name container-name (optional), which forwards the port 8182.
+We created 6 containers, one for each database, but organizing them differently doesn't matter, since the connection is established through port 8182 (whichever container is using it).
 If you also want a Gremlin client console, run
 ```bash
 docker run --rm --link janusgraph-default:janusgraph -e GREMLIN_REMOTE_HOSTS=janusgraph -it janusgraph/janusgraph:latest ./bin/gremlin.sh
 ```